mtsveta/reaktoro/docs/sphinx/tutorials/transport/reactivetransportsolver-calcite-brine.rst

 Creating the mesh
 -----------------

-We define the mesh with the class `Mesh`_ in order to use in the initialization of class `ReactiveTransportSolver`_ later.
+For modeling reactive transport, we need to spatially discretize our domain, which we do using the class `Mesh`_ as shown below:

 .. literalinclude:: ../../../../demos/python/demo-reactivetransportsolver-calcite-brine.py
     :start-at: Step 11
     :end-before: Step 12

-This class accepts the number of cells on the computational domain as well as x-coordinates of the left and right boundaries (in m).
-By default, the number of cells is set to 10, whereas the domain is set to the unit interval.
+Here, we specify the number of cells in the mesh and the x-coordinates of the left and right boundaries (in m).

 Creating a chemical field object
 --------------------------------

-For initializing the reactive transport modelling class, we also need to define an instance of class `ChemicalField`_ with every cell having a state given by the object ``state_ic``.
+We have been using class `ChemicalState`_ to represent an individual chemical state.
+We will now use class `ChemicalField`_ to represent a collection of chemical states: one for each mesh cell.

 .. literalinclude:: ../../../../demos/python/demo-reactivetransportsolver-calcite-brine.py
     :start-at: Step 12